Large Language Models and Games: A Survey and Roadmap: Roles of LLMs in Games

 \subsection{Automated Designer}

 A key role of AI in games \cite{yannakakis2018ai_games} is the algorithmic generation of game content such as levels and visuals, or even entire games.
-Unlike a Game Master who creates a game via natural language---meant to exist in the \enquote{theater of the mind} of the players---the aim of procedural content generation (PCG) is to create content intended for use in a digital game and thus it is required to satisfy certain constraints such as playability and aesthetic quality.
+Unlike a Game Master who creates a game via natural language\textemdash meant to exist in the \enquote{theater of the mind} of the players\textemdash the aim of procedural content generation (PCG) is to create content intended for use in a digital game and thus it is required to satisfy certain constraints such as playability and aesthetic quality.

 Any PCG method that is trained on available content corpora fits under the Procedural Content Generation via Machine Learning (PCGML) paradigm \cite{summerville2018pcgml}.
 Strictly speaking the original PCGML framework of 2018 did not consider LLMs; instead it relied on machine learning methods such as autoencoders and LSTMs.
 However, important challenges of PCGML remain when considering LLMs for PCG: notably, the reliance on high-quality, machine-readable datasets from human-authored levels.
 While some datasets exist for arcade game levels \cite{summerville2016vglc}, for most games the content remains both unavailable and protected by intellectual property (IP) laws.
 We revisit this issue in Section \ref{sec:issues_llm_in_games}.
+Prior work in PCG has demonstrated that tile-based game levels can be reliably generated with sequence-based prediction models (e.g. LSTMs) from a modest set of examples, by treating such levels as linear sequences of tile types in raster order \cite{summerville2016super, zakaria2022procedural}.

-Prior work in PCG has demonstrated that tile-based game levels can be reliably generated with sequence-based prediction models (e.g. LSTMs) from a modest set of examples, by treating such levels as linear sequences of tile types in raster order \cite{summerville2016super}.
-More recently, modern LLMs have been leveraged in a similar way to generally greater success.
-In \cite{todd2023level}, a GPT-2 model was fine-tuned on a large dataset of \emph{Sokoban} (Thinking Rabbit, 1982) levels and, at test time, samples from the model to produce novel puzzles (see Figure~\ref{fig:gpt3_sokoban}).
+More recently, this approach has been extended to modern LLMs pre-trained on natural language (instead of sequence models trained from the ground up).
+Todd \textit{et al.} \cite{todd2023level} fine-tuned a GPT-2 model on a large dataset of \emph{Sokoban} (Thinking Rabbit, 1982) levels and, at test time, sampled from the model to produce novel puzzles (see Figure~\ref{fig:gpt3_sokoban}).
 Interestingly, their results indicate that while the GPT-2 model struggles when the fine-tuning dataset is restricted in size, GPT-3 (and, presumably, larger models released since then) are better able to accommodate limited training sets.